-The Coordination Group (or CG1) was intended to be a very small operational group, not a broad 'advisory group'.
+The Coordination Group (or CGI) was intended to be a very small operational group, not a broad 'advisory group'.
 However, 16 members expressed interest in joining.
-They were all committed, expert and prepared to collaborate proactively in the CG1.
+They were all committed, expert and prepared to collaborate proactively in the CGI.

 The CG1 had 5 meetings between its setup and June 2020.
-Because of the postponement of the Rome Ministerial Conference, some further meetings will need to take place in autumn 2020 in order to develop new plans according to the decisions of the BFUG on the format and timing of the possible Forum.
+Because of the postponement of the Rome Ministerial Conference, two further virtual meetings were needed and took place in autumn 2020 in order to develop new plans according to the decisions of the BFUG on the format and timing of the possible Forum.

-To address its objectives during the timeframe initially foreseen, the CG1 created two informal 'subgroups': one to identify countries and organizations with which to collaborate, eventually to be invited to Rome; the other to draft the Global Policy Statement to be agreed upon in Rome, in collaboration with the BFUG Drafting Committee that was preparing the draft for the future Ministerial Communiqué.
+To address its objectives during the timeframe initially foreseen, the CG1 created two informal 'subgroups': one to identify countries and organizations with which to collaborate, eventually to be invited to Rome; the other to draft the Global Policy Statement to be agreed upon in Rome, in collaboration with the BFUG Drafting Committee that was preparing the draft of the future Ministerial Communiqué.

 Minutes of the Coordination Group meetings and updates on its activities have been made available online by the BFUG Secretariat on the EHEA website.
-The CG1 co-chairs have also regularly reported to the BFUG board and the BFUG at each BFUG-meeting.
+The CGI co-chairs have also regularly reported to the BFUG board and the BFUG at each Board and BFUG meeting.